probot/smee-client/README.md

 < IMAGE SCREENSHOT >

+## How it works

+1. Go to https://smee.io/new, which will redirect you to a randomly generated channel.

+1. Use this as your Webhook URL and set it as your Probot App's `WEBHOOK_PROXY_URL` environment variable.

+1. Watch events come in to the web UI and profit!

 ## Motivation

 One of the most cumbersome parts of building a GitHub App with [Probot](https://probot.github.io) is dealing with webhook deliveries.
 When working locally, for your app to receive webhooks you'd need to expose it to the internet - that's where we've used [localtunnel](https://localtunnel.me).
 However, it's not very reliable or fast and is more than many apps need to simply collect webhook events.